zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Shawna says, “I can’t tell you how sorry we are for this e gregious mistake.”
 “I can’t tell you” is an expression that we use to show that yo u know this is a very big or important problem, and you are not able to exp ress completely what you want to say because it is so big, because it is so serious.
 S o, she’s trying to make Monty happier, trying to calm him down perhaps, by saying “I can’t tell you how sorry we are for this egregious mistake.”
 “Egregious ” (egregious) means a very bad, obvious mistake or problem, something that you can not possibly hide.

 Shawna says, “We will certainly run a correction in tomorr ow’s paper,” meaning they will publish (they will print) in the newspaper to morrow a correction to the ad.
 “That’s the least we can do,” she says.
 The expressio n “it’s the least I can do” is a phrase used to show that you are very willing to do something, even though it is small or unimportant.
-So, you go to a h otel, and the hotel does not have your reservation even though you called that day to m ake one, and the hotel manager says, “I’m very sorry.
+So, you go to a h otel, and the hotel does not have your reservation even though you called that day to make one, and the hotel manager says, “I’m very sorry.
 The least I can do is give you a free dinner.”
 It doesn’t make up for the entire problem, but it’s a small or smaller thing that you are saying that you will do.
 Shawna says, “Is there anythi ng else we can do to make amends for our mistake?”
 The expression “to make ame nds” (amends)

  means to do something to show that you are sorry for wha t mistake you have committed